CLINICAL AND PRECLINICAL PROGRAMS

 Preclinical Development

-Our R&D pipeline focuses on the characterization and preclinical validation of proprietary, indication-optimized panels of novel tumor signature antigens that target essential tumor pathways for these cancers.
-Immunotope’s products are intended for use in patients diagnosed with later-stage cancer where it is essential to eradicate minimal residual disease after surgery and chemotherapy to prevent tumor recurrence and metastasis.
+Our R&D pipeline focuses on the characterization and preclinical validation of proprietary, indication-optimized panels of novel tumor signature antigens that target essential tumor pathways for lung, pancreatic and colon cancers.
+Immunotope’s products are intended for use in a therapeutic setting where it is essential to eradicate minimal residual disease after surgery and chemotherapy to prevent recurrence and metastasis.

 A rapid timeline from discovery to human clinical testing can be achieved with antigens that are naturally present in the human body.
 Prior to human testing, in vitro validation studies are performed to verify that each antigen in the vaccine activates CTL to recognize and destroy a variety of tumor cells and do not destroy normal tissues.
 These minimal requirements for preclinical testing accelerate the timeline for research, development and Phase I/II clinical testing of Immunotope’s immunotherapeutics.